V1T: large-scale mouse V1 response prediction using a Vision Transformer: Introduction

-Recently, Vision Transformer (ViT) \citep{dosovitskiy2021an} has achieved excellent results in a broad range of computer vision tasks~\citep{han2022survey} and Transformer-based~\citep{vaswani2017attention} models have become increasingly popular in the computational neuroscience community~\cite{tuli2021convolutional, schneider2022learnable, whittington2022relating}. \citet{ye2021ndt} proposed a Neural Data Transformer to model spike trains, which was extended by \citet{le2022stndt} using a Spatial Transformer and achieved state-of-the-art performance in 4 neural datasets. \citet{berrios2022joint} introduced a data augmentation and adversarial training procedure to train a dual-stream Transformer which showed strong performance in predicting monkey V4 responses.
+Recently, Vision Transformer (ViT, \citealt{dosovitskiy2021an}) has achieved excellent results in a broad range of computer vision tasks~\citep{han2022survey} and Transformer-based~\citep{vaswani2017attention} models have become increasingly popular in computational neuroscience~\citep{tuli2021convolutional, schneider2022learnable, whittington2022relating}.
+For instance, \citet{ye2021ndt} proposed a Neural Data Transformer to model spike trains, which was extended by \citet{le2022stndt} using a Spatial Transformer to achieve state-of-the-art performance in 4 neural datasets. \citet{berrios2022joint} introduced a data augmentation and adversarial training procedure to train a dual-stream Transformer which showed strong performance in predicting monkey V4 responses.
 In modeling the mouse visual cortex, \citet{conwell2021neural} experimented with a wide range of out-of-the-box DNNs, including CNNs and ViTs, to compare their representational similarity when pre-trained versus randomly initialized.
 Here, we explore the benefits of the ViT convolution-free approach and self-attention mechanism as the core representation learner in a data-driven neural predictive model.
+Note that, in this text, the term ``attention'' strictly refers to the self-attention layer in Transformers~\citep{vaswani2017attention}, which is distinct from the perceptual process of ``attention'' in the neuroscience literature.

 Since neural variability shows a significant correlation with the internal brain state~\citep{pakan2016behavioral, pakan2018action, stringer2019spontaneous}, information about behavior can greatly improve visual system models in the prediction of neural responses~\citep{bashiri2021flow, franke2022state}.
 To exploit this relationship, we also investigate a principled mechanism in the model architecture to integrate behavioral states with visual information.